Humphrey Bogart

 Humphrey DeForest Bogart (/ˈboʊgɑrt/ BOH-gart; December 25, 1899 – January 14, 1957), nicknamed Bogie, was an American actor.
-His performances in classic Hollywood cinema made him an American cultural icon.
-In 1999, the American Film Institute selected Bogart as the greatest male star of classic American cinema.
+Often known for his leading roles as both gangsters and detectives in film noirs, his performances in classic Hollywood cinema made him an American cultural icon.
+He won an Academy Award and was honored with a star on the Hollywood Walk of Fame in 1960.